Ministry of Peace (Ethiopia)

-The Ministry of Peace is an Ethiopian government ministry created in 2018 that aims to encourage peace processes to prevent and resolve armed conflict in Ethiopia and to support equitable development among the Regions of Ethiopia.
+The Ministry of Peace (Amharic: ሰላም ሚኒስቴር) is an Ethiopian government department created in 2018 that aims to encourage peace processes to prevent and resolve armed conflict in Ethiopia and to support equitable development among the Regions of Ethiopia.

 Creation

 The Ministry of Peace evolved from the Ministry of Federal Affairs, established in 2001, which initially was responsible for "regional affairs" and "urban development".
 In 2005, urban development was removed from the ministry's tasks.
 In 2009, the ministry gained more powers in handling religions, with the aim of encouraging tolerance between people of different religions.
 In 2010, the ministry gained powers related to registering charities and societies, and to "possession or use of arms, fire arms and explosives".

 In October 2018, the Ministry of Peace was re-created as a new ministry, aiming to promote "peace, democracy and development" and to "focus on maintaining law and order, and create political unity among [the peoples] of the nation".